 Participate in recruiting or networking activities that will allow you to meet professionals in the environments you are targeting: conferences, cocktail parties, pre-recruitment meetings, job fairs, etc.

-Trust What Inspires You.Social environments offer numerous opportunities that you will know to recognize: volunteering (e.g. business volunteering), taking part in associations (e.g. student or professional associations).
+Trust What Inspires You.Social environments offer numerous opportunities that you will know to recognize: volunteering (e.g. business volunteering), taking part in associations (e.g. student or professional associations), sports and cultural activities.

 Subject: Request for professional advice